Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 No gift is better than time spent together, and one of the best ways to spend time with your loved one is over a shared hobby.
 Plus, two bodies are better than one when it comes to planting, moving hives, and extracting honey.
 Involve your sweetheart in your beekeeping hobby (or offer to help in one of their favorite hobbies).

-If you need help getting started, I’d recommend the PerfectBee eBook series to get your shared hobby off to a wonderful start.
+If you need help getting started, I’d recommend the PerfectBee Colony Membership to get your shared hobby off to a wonderful start.
 Other ideas: consider a membership to a local art museum, botanical garden, or theater.
 Making memories (and honey) together is an investment in a shared future.

 There is a plethora of delicious breakfasts to make with some special, local honey.